 It is not necessary to take all three tests.
 Applications are only considered complete upon receipt of official examination results.
 This requirement is waived for applicants who have completed a higher degree program at an accredited U.S. institution.
 Photocopies of test reports will not be accepted.

-For the remainder of their courses, students select from a broad ranges of course across the upper-level curriculum.
-Dedicated staff are available to assist students in planning their course of study and, if desired, ensuring that students’ coursework meets the eligibility requirements of the California, New York, or other state bars.
+Internationally trained attorneys are required to take Introduction to American Law.
+For the remainder of their courses, students select from a broad range of courses across the upper-level curriculum.
+Dedicated staff are available to assist students in planning their course of study and, if desired, ensuring that students' coursework meets the eligibility requirements of the California, New York, or other state bars.

 LL.M. students have the option to complete a specialization in tax, allowing them the opportunity to complete courses from a broad range of advanced tax courses across the upper-level curriculum.

 The School of Law’s tax faculty believes strongly that every LL.M. student in the Tax Specialization should posses the same foundational knowledge of core tax topics.
 The program requires all students to take the following core courses as a single cohort:

 12 credits of mandatory course work (most offered in the fall semester):

 - Corporate Taxation – 4 credits (fall semester)

 - International Taxation – 4 credits (fall semester)

 - Partnership Taxation – 3 credits (spring semester)